fluencelabs/registry/example/README.md

 ```

 ## Call both services using resourceId
-Go to a different terminal in the same directory, replace `RESOURCE_ID` and execute
+Go to a different terminal in the same directory, replace `RESOURCE_ID` and execute this command to call [echoAll](src/aqua/main.aqua#L33) aqua function
 ```sh
 fluence run -f 'echoAll("RESOURCE_ID", "hi")'
 ```
-to call [echoAll](src/aqua/main.aqua#L33) aqua function, which uses `resourceId` to resolve minimum 2 records with peer and service ids and then uses them to call our services
+It uses `resourceId` to resolve minimum 2 records with peer and service ids and then uses them to call our services

 You should see output similar to this:
 ```